yushulx/python-capture-device-list/README.md

-# List Capture Devices for Python OpenCV on Windows
+# Getting Camera List and Resolution in Python on Windows
-**OpenCV** does not have an API for listing capture devices.
-The sample shows how to create a Python extension to invoke DirectShow C++ APIs for enumerating capture devices.
+**OpenCV** does not have an API for enumerating capture devices.
+The sample shows how to create a Python extension to invoke DirectShow C++ APIs for enumerating capture devices and corresponding resolutions.

 ## Environment
 * [Microsoft Windows SDK][0]
-* Python 2.7.9 / Python 3.6.5
+* Python 3.6 or later
-* OpenCV 3.3.0

 ## How to Build the CPython Extension
 - Create a source distribution: